anetczuk/stock-monitor/README.md

 Script alongside the environemnt installs dependencies stated in previous paragraph.

 Starting environment after installation can be done by execution of script `{venv_dir}/startvenv.sh`.
 Moreover there are local versions of `startmonitor`, `configure_menu.sh` and `configure_autostart.sh` executing those programs in virtual environment context.

+## Data grabber

+In addition to main application there is grabber script `grabdata.py` extracting data used in the application.
+The script can be used separatelly from main application to scrap data to CSV/XLS data.
+For further information run script `src/grabdata.py --help`.

+What data can be obtained using the script?
+Script scraps for example:
+- GPW stock data
+- GPW stock intraday data
+- dividends calendar
+- financial reports calendar
+- global stock indexes

 ## Known issues: